 |Feature||Dedicated Hosting||Shared Hosting|

-Relatively cheap when compared to dedicated hosting.
-Has a number of websites simultaneously hosted on the same server, hence bringing down the price for each individual user.
+|Cost||Relatively more expensive, as it provides an array of features, like better support, security.
+As only one website, app, or software host on multiple servers, exclusivity benefits.||Relatively cheap when compared to dedicated hosting.
+Has a number of websites and software simultaneously hosted on the same server, hence bringing down the price for each user.|

-|Number of Apps Hosted||For a dedicated hosting plan, the user enjoys the freedom to host as many apps or software as they wish for on the dedicated cloud setup curated specially for them.
+|Number of Apps||For a dedicated hosting plan, the user enjoys the freedom to host as many apps or software as they wish for on the dedicated cloud setup curated specially for them.
 Thus it’s suitable for bigger businesses||When using a shared hosting plan, a user can host 1 software/app on the shared cloud environment.
 All this makes it more affable for smaller businesses.|

-|The majority of the shared hosting plans are non-scalable.
+|Scalability||More room for scalability as compared to shared hosting.
+Easier to accommodate high growth with dedicated servers as there is no competition for resources.||The majority of the shared hosting plans are non-scalable.
 This means if there is a high fluctuation of traffic on a particular website, it might face lag or huge downtime.|

-Cost and Pricing
+Cost and pricing:

 Scalability and Flexibility

 Sure, even with shared hosting plans you get scalability, but it is not as flawless.
-The maximum flexibility that you get with shared hosting plans, is that you can have your HDD space and size of individual databases increased but you can’t upgrade/change the CPU power of the shared hosting solution and neither can you increase the amount of RAM being used.
-This is because shared hosting is a pooled service and a number of clients are sharing the same server and cloud setup.
+The maximum flexibility that you get with shared hosting plans, is that you can have your HDD space and size of individual databases increased but you can’t upgrade the CPU power of the shared hosting solution, and neither can you increase the amount of RAM being used.
+Shared hosting is a pooled service, and other clients share the same server and cloud setup.

-Dedicated Hosting or Shared Hosting: Our Conclusion
+Dedicated Hosting or Shared Hosting: which hosting option meets your needs?

-This is where we draw towards the end of our comparison blog, and to summarize it all, dedicated hosting and shared hosting are both good based on your requirements.
-It is something of personal preference.
+This is where we draw towards the end of our comparison.
+To summarize it all, shared hosting vs dedicated server are both excellent options based on your requirements.
 As when it comes to pricing, shared hosting takes a win being cheaper and more affordable.
-It’s a perfect plan for those on a budget or for people who are just starting out.
+It is a perfect plan for those on a budget or for people who are just starting.
 But when we talk about server features, scalability, number of apps being hosted, overall seamlessness, speed, and performance, then dedicated hosting is the clear winner.